AdamFreemer/war-card-game/README.md

 ### GitHub Codespaces
 1. Click the green "Code" button / dropdown on the repository page.
-2. Select "Open with Codespaces" and create a new codespace.
+2. Click the green button "Create codespace on master" and create a new codespace.
 3. Once the codespace loads, open / navigate to the terminal.
 4. Run the game: